 - Discharge Test: Discharges a battery to a predefined (configurable) stop-voltage and logs the mAh (milliampere-hour) and mW (milliwatt-hour) capacity, making it easy to see how much usable energy a battery can deliver.
 While most batteries specify their total capacity in mAh, the true energy capacity is more accurately expressed in mWh, as this unit accounts for the voltage drop that occurs during discharge and is helpful when comparing different batteries.

 - Charging and Test: Fully charges a battery while logging the mAh and mW transferred to the battery.
 Charging is typically limited to LiIon/LiPo battery types due to the charger ICs used; LiFePO₄ and other battery chemistries cannot be charged.
+Never use this mode with non-rechargeable batteries!

 - Auto-Testing: Performs a complete test cycle, starting with fully charging the battery, then discharging it to determine capacity, and finally recharging it to prepare for use.
+Never use this mode with non-rechargeable batteries!

 - Internal Resistance: Measures the battery’s internal resistance using a straightforward “multimeter method” (DC Test).
 Although this is not as precise as lab-grade methods, it’s useful for a quick estimate of battery health.